tubearchivist/tubearchivist/README.md

 ### Redis JSON
 Functions as a cache and temporary link between the application and the file system.
 Used to store and display messages and configuration variables.
   - Needs to be accessible over the default port `6379`
-  - Takes an optional volume at **/data** to make your configuration changes permanent.
+  - Needs a volume at **/data** to make your configuration changes permanent.

 ### Redis on a custom port
 For some architectures it might be required to run Redis JSON on a nonstandard port.
 To for example change the Redis port to **6380**, set the following values: